About the UM STAR Program

 This component is designed for second-year trainees to significantly advance their career development and to prepare them for the next steps in their careers.
 As such, this component primarily focuses on issues related to graduate school, such as mentoring, development of a Curriculum Vita, preparing for graduate school, GRE preparation, graduate school admission process, selecting a graduate school and advisor, and research and academic careers.
 In addition specific sessions in this component of the program are for an open forum with the School of Public Health Dean, Department Chairs, and the Associate Graduate School Dean.
 One session will also be dedicated to Mock Graduate School Interviews.

 The goal of the UM STAR program is that all trainees will be supported for two consecutive summers in the program.
 We very strongly believe that 2 consecutive summers in the UM STAR program will significantly enhance the trainee’s experience and maximize their potential for successfully completing an advanced graduate degree in a biomedical or behavioral discipline related to the treatment and prevention of cardiovascular or related diseases.
-Trainees must apply for the second year of training.

 - Citizen or permanent resident of the US;